 Our first 2 days would be in Bocas town at the Residencial La Terraza.
-This to be followed by 3 days further north in Islay Colon at the Tesoro Escondido Lodge.
-We planned to spend our last 3 days in Islay Bastimentos at the Ushuaia Guesthouse.
+This to be followed by 3 days further north in Isla Colon at the Tesoro Escondido Lodge.
+We planned to spend our last 3 days in Isla Bastimentos at the Ushuaia Guesthouse.

 Boca Chica and Boca Brava

 Finally, on our way back to Panama City, we would spend 3 days back on the Pacific coast in Boca Chica.
 Here, we booked the Residencia de la Marina for one night, followed by a 2-night stay at the Hotel Boca Brava.

 So would we meet our budget of €1,610 per person? …and does Panama deserve the No 2 position in the best-rated countries in the world in which to retire?

 Read our related articles, and decide for yourself.